JeffreyBennet/Astrogram/README.md

 Differences / Deviations:

 • Added in Login and Sign Up pages and implemente the Firebase connection which was initially a part of Beta, so we are ahead of schedule
-• Ideally would like to use the same tile overlay implementation for light pollution as well as visibility rating, minial change but slightly behind
+• Ideally would like to use the same tile overlay implementation for light pollution as well as visibility rating, minimal change but slightly behind